 Inquiry in Nature*

 Students learn the QUEST model for inquiry investigation and learn how scientists use the model to make a new discovery.
 A hike through the forest will allow students to explore their curiosities and work together with their team to develop a comparative question, then design and implement an investigation to answer their question.
 In small groups, students report their results, methods, and future modifications.
 It is highly recommended to bring two adult chaperones per group of 8 students due to the highly individualized nature of this lesson.
-Although this is a student-guided experience; Naturalists will facilitate the program and assist if necessary.
-Students must attend BOTH sessions of this program.
-Although this session is in two parts; only one payment is required.

 Create your own program